Frequently Asked Questions

 How do I file a complaint?

-To report an incident of; prohibited class bias, discrimination, harassment, sexual misconduct or retaliation, please use the Incident Reporting Form.
+To report an incident of; prohibited characteristic bias, discrimination, harassment, sexual misconduct or retaliation, please use the Incident Reporting Form.
 For assistance in filing a criminal complaint and preserving physical evidence, contact WMU Department of Public Safety or your local law enforcement agency.
 You may also contact a civil rights office to file a complaint.

 Why should I file a complaint with IE?

-You should file a complaint when you believe you have experienced any form of protected class discrimination, harassment, bias or retaliation.
+You should file a complaint when you believe you have experienced any form of protected characteristic discrimination, harassment, bias or retaliation.
 Filing a complaint is the best way to access support and resolution options.

 What happens when I file a complaint?